Here are 9 of the best new films being uploaded to Netflix UK in November

-Best Netflix Movies November 2022: Here are 9 of the best new releases on Netflix UK this month

-Here are 9 of the best new films to stream on Netflix UK this November.
+New to Netflix UK: Here are 9 of the best new films coming to Netflix UK in November 2022

 The year didn’t start fruitfully for the streaming giant, with several reports claiming that subscribers had departed the platform for the first time in over a decade but, as the end of the year closes in, the streamer is ending it in a much better place and jam packed with excellent content.